 Quick Swipe Comping dramatically streamlines the process of comping tracks.
 Rather than cutting, moving, and muting regions, all you have to do is click and drag to select the best sections of each take.
 This creates a perfectly seamless comp, complete with transition-smoothing crossfades.
 Easily change your comp selections by clicking alternative sections in any take.
 You can save multiple comps and switch among them to pick the one you like best.

 Fades and crossfades can be applied to the beginning or end of any region.
 So you can soften the start or ending of a phrase, smooth a transition, or mask the junction between two regions where a difficult edit was made.
 Apply fades with the Fade Tool or enable the Fade click zone so the tool appears whenever you hover in the upper-left or upper-right corner of an audio region.
 You can also apply a crossfade to one or more selected regions using a default or recently used value.
 And all fades are rendered in real time, so you hear your changes as you make them and projects load faster without your having to manage or save fade files.

 With the Marquee Tool you can make selections based on transients, define an area for Auto-Punch, set a temporary location to start playback, make a simple cut, and more.
 Enable the Marquee Tool click zone and you’ll have access to this flexible tool whenever you hover over the lower portion of a region.

-The Audio Track editor shows a close-up view of all the regions on the selected audio track in the Tracks area.
+The Audio Track Editor shows a close-up view of all the regions on the selected audio track in the Tracks area.
 This enables you to trim, split, or otherwise edit the region with sample accuracy while maintaining a bird’s-eye view of your project in the main Tracks area.
 The full range of Flex Time and Flex Pitch features — covered in detail below — are also accessible from this editor.

 Most audio edits can be performed with sample-accurate precision right in the Tracks area.
 Cut, copy, paste, or move regions using a variety of tools and functions.
 Apply fades.
 Create comps.
 Shuffle, spot, align, or loop one or multiple regions with speed and efficiency.
 Use Track Grouping when edits made to one track need to be applied to others in a related group.
 This advanced feature is especially critical for multi-mic recording scenarios — live drum recordings, for example — where maintaining phase alignment between tracks is paramount.

-The Audio File editor puts destructive sample editing capabilities right in Logic.
+The Audio File Editor puts destructive sample editing capabilities right in Logic.
 This is the place to permanently fix problem spots like removing pops and clicks or for setting accurate crossover points for looped playback, correcting phase cancellation errors, and more.
-The Audio File editor is also where you modify the location and number of transient markers in an audio file.
+The Audio File Editor is also where you modify the location and number of transient markers in an audio file.

 Flex Pitch makes it possible to correct pitch, level, and other issues in monophonic audio recordings.
 While ideally suited for improving vocal tracks, it’s effective for all types of melodic recordings.
 You can transpose notes to explore new melodic ideas or extract them to a MIDI track, where you can double or harmonize your part with any software instrument Patch.

 Basic pitch correction can be applied in the Tracks area, where a specialized edit view displays how far a note is from its intended pitch.
-The complete set of Flex Pitch tools is available in the Audio Track editor, where notes appear in a familiar, Piano Roll-style interface.
+The complete set of Flex Pitch tools is available in the Audio Track Editor, where notes appear in a familiar, piano roll–style interface.
 Out-of-tune notes are offset from perfect pitch, so it’s easy to identify them.
 Control points appear around any note you roll over, giving you instant access to all parameters without forcing you to constantly change tools.
 Besides tuning and transposition, there are controls for vibrato, pitch drift, formant, and even gain of each individual note.